Sign In to Your Account

 Gold coins provide the maximum in terms of trust and liquidity.
 Because Canadian coins are backed by the Canadian government, buyers can be assured of both weight and purity.
 And, because coins are traded in such massive quantities, they are always easy to both buy and sell.

-Canadian bullion coins are legal tender, and come in several denominations.
+Canadian bullion coins are legal tender and come in several denominations.

 Coins also carry a special appeal - much like miniature works of art.
-Designs include iconic Canadian wildlife and interesting historical events - such as the winter Olympic games held in Vancouver in 2010.
+Designs include iconic Canadian wildlife and interesting historical events - such as the Winter Olympic Games held in Vancouver in 2010.

-Before buying silver or gold bullion online, we always recommend customers to verify the dealer has a good reputation and fair pricing.
+Before buying silver or gold bullion online, we always recommend customers verify the dealer has a good reputation and fair pricing.
 The best dealers have happy customers talking about the buying and selling experiences online.
 They have excellent quality controls to ensure every item shipped is genuine.
-And they publish competitive pricing online, making it easy for customer to shop and compare.
+And they publish competitive pricing online, making it easy for customers to shop and compare.

 Money Metals Exchange, founded in 2010, enjoys an A+ rating with the Better Business Bureau.
 Prospective customers can visit the BBB.com website to see a long list of positive reviews left by other clients.